 New Braunfels Utilities (NBU) has diversified its water supply portfolio to give customers the benefit of multiple water sources.
-In total, NBU has 49,875 acre-feet of water available from these sources.
-The majority of your drinking water is treated at the Gruene Road Surface Water Treatment Plant, which uses the Guadalupe River, Edwards Aquifer wells, and Trinity Aquifer wells as its water sources.
-In addition, NBU has agreements with the City of Seguin and Green Valley Special Utility District to purchase water as needed.
-New Braunfels Utilities accepts City of Seguin source water from the Canyon Regional Water Authority Lake Dunlap Water Treatment Facility through an interconnection with Springs Hill's distribution system.

-Water resources planning takes into account long-term growth and new developments that are located within the NBU certificated service area.
-New Braunfels Utilities is prepared to meet the needs of its customers for years to come.
+In total, NBU has 47,875 acre-feet of water available from these sources.
+The majority of your drinking water is treated at the Gruene Road Surface Water Treatment Plant, which uses the Guadalupe River as its water source.
+NBU also uses groundwater from the Edwards Aquifer and the Trinity Aquifer.
+In addition, NBU has agreements with Green Valley Special Utility District and the Guadalupe-Blanco River Authority to purchase water as needed.
+Water resources planning takes into account long-term growth and new developments that are located within the NBU service area.
+New Braunfels Utilities is fully equipped to confidently and efficiently address the evolving needs and expectations of its customers for years to come.